detekt/detekt/README.md

        Default: <empty string>
 ```

---project can either be a directory or a single Kotlin file.
+`project` can either be a directory or a single Kotlin file.
-The currently only supported configuration format is yaml. --config should point to one.
+The currently only supported configuration format is yaml. `config` should point to one.
-Filters can for example be used to exclude all test directories.
+`filters` can be used for example to exclude all test directories.
-With --rules you can point to additional ruleset.jar's creating by yourself or others.
+With `rules` you can point to additional ruleset.jar's creating by yourself or others.
 More on this topic see section _Custom RuleSets_.

 #### Using detekt in custom gradle projects